BestAchadirect/Project_WebChat/backend/TASK_SYSTEM_README.md

 # Reusable Task System

-This backend now includes a reusable task system for managing background operations like document processing, data imports, and embedding generation.
+This backend now includes a reusable task system for managing background operations like data imports and embedding generation.

 ## Features